 - Press Network.

-- After your Nest scans available networks, locate your Wi-Fi and, if you have one, put in your password.
+- Once your Nest is finished scanning for local networks, find your Wi-Fi and, if you have one, put in your password.

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 - Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.